Dublin | Travel Guide

 When it comes to drink, Guinness is obviously what Dublin is best known for, and if you haven't tried the stuff in its homeland, you don't know what you're missing.
 You can visit the Guinness Storehouse to see how it's made, discover its history and even pour your own pint.
 However, Dublin has much more than just the black stuff.

-If you're after a good pint then despite being really touristy, Temple Bar is where you'll want to go at least once during your time in Dublin.
+Despite being really touristy, Temple Bar is where you'll want to go at least once during your time in Dublin.
 There's always some live music and a good atmosphere, although the prices can be higher than in other parts of the city.
-Of course, if you're looking for something away from the crowds, there's no shortage of bars to discover throughout Dublin, ranging from charming locals to hip craft beer pubs.
+If you're looking for something away from the crowds, there's no shortage of bars to discover throughout Dublin, ranging from charming locals to hip craft beer pubs.

 How to make the most of your money in Dublin

 How expensive is Dublin?
 Well, there's good news and bad news.
 The good news is that it's cheaper than London.
-The bad news is that it's the 8th most expensive city in Europe and pricier than the rest of Ireland, and even parts of the UK.
+The bad news is that the city is one of the most expensive in Europe and pricier than the rest of Ireland.

 - Pint of Guinness - €5.95 (₤5.20)